getgrav/grav-plugin-page-inject/README.md

 # Grav Page Inject Plugin

-`Page Inject` is a powerful [Grav][grav] Plugin that lets you inject entire pages or page content into other pages using simple markdown syntax
+`Page Inject` is a powerful [Grav][grav] Plugin that lets you inject entire pages, page content or other markdown into a page using simple markdown syntax

 # Installation